EsteAdonis/React-Testing/README.md

 -- npm install --save-dev --save-exact prettier

 -- Chapter 52 - Husky
+-- npm install husky --save-dev
-	-- Husky is a tool that helps improve your commits and more -- npm install husky --save-dev
+-- Husky is a tool that helps improve your commits and more ==> you configure the husky to execute -- > npm run lint && npm run format at the moment to commit the changes.

+-- lint-staged
+-- Run linters (and formatters) against staged git files -- npm install --save-dev lint-staged